Vinales wins Aussie MotoGP as Marquez jinx strikes again | AFP - This kiji is

-Phillip Island (Australia) (AFP) - Maverick Vinales powered to a dominant victory at the Australian MotoGP on Sunday as newly crowned world champion Marc Marquez was dramatically forced out, extending his jinx at the Phillip Island circuit.
+Phillip Island (Australia) (AFP) - Maverick Vinales powered to a dominant victory at the Australian MotoGP on Sunday as newly crowned world champion Marc Marquez was dramatically forced out after a frightening high-speed collision.

-The Spanish Yahama rider, who started second and took the lead after Marquez retired, scored his first win of the year, taking the chequered flag ahead of Andrea Iannone on a Suzuki.
+The Spanish rider, who started second and took the lead after Marquez retired, scored his first win of the year to break Yamaha's 25-race win drought, taking the chequered flag ahead of Andrea Iannone on a Suzuki.

 Ducati rider Andrea Dovizioso was third, strengthening his bid to finish runner-up in the world championship as his nearest rival, Valentino Rossi, could only manage sixth.